 I would highly recommend that aspiring and qualified Company Secretaries should:

-- Do proper research on the specialties of their respective organisations,
+- Do proper research on the specialties of their respective organizations,

 - Keep up to date with developments in relevant Acts and Regulations,